Classification of Multiwavelength Transients with Machine Learning: Background

 Machine learning can broadly be split into two approaches: supervised and unsupervised learning.
 In this study we use supervised learning.
 A supervised machine learning algorithm automatically learns a model given a set of known inputs and outputs, called a training set.
 The now trained algorithm can be given new inputs, called a test set, that it will then map to an output.
 In terms of a classification problem, the inputs constitute objects to be classified, and the outputs are the class labels assigned to each object.
 For an in depth review of machine learning see \cite{Mitchell:1997} or \cite{Mackay:2003}.

 \ks{In this study we used the ``random forests" algorithm \citep{RForests,Breiman:2001}.
 Random forests have been shown to outperform other algorithms in a variety of cases \citep{Caruana:2006,Liu:2013,Lochner:2016}.
-Deep learning algorithms\footnote{For a review on deep learning algorithms see \cite{Vargas:2018}.} such as LSTMs \citep{Hochreiter:1997} would be an interesting approach to this problem.
+Deep learning algorithms\footnote{For a review on deep learning algorithms see \cite{Vargas:2018}.} such as LSTMs\footnote{A LSTM or Long Short Term Memory network is a type of deep learning algorithm that is primarily used when dealing with time series data. } \citep{Hochreiter:1997} would be an interesting approach to this problem.
 However we do not consider them here due to the requirement of large training sets and significant computational resources, especially in light of the excellent performance of faster traditional techniques.}